 Enjoy the Amazing Nature

 This region is RICH in beautiful nature and scenery.
-One of my favorite things to do here is visit the Calanques, a series of inlets that run along the Mediterranean coast from Marseille to Cassis.
+For example, one of my favorite things to do here is visit the Calanques, a series of inlets that run along the Mediterranean coast from Marseille to Cassis.
 Most of them are only accessible by foot or boat.
 From Cassis (approx half hour drive from Marseille), you can take a Calanque Cruise, which will show you all the different Calanques from the boat.
-That option won’t allow you to swim in the Calanques, but is a good option if you want to see them all in a shorter amount of time.
+That option won’t allow you to swim in the Calanques, however it is a good option if you want to see them all in a shorter amount of time.

 There are also plenty of options for hiking, one being the Mont Saint Victoire at the outskirts of Aix en Provence.
 This resource provides guides to other options in the area with detailed info on length, time and difficulty.